-c) Quality measures: The confidence is the conditional probability of the class, given the pattern [49].
+3) Quality Measures: The confidence is the conditional probability of the class, given the pattern [49].
 When a real concept drift occurs, the average confidence of the extracted fPS could be significantly affected.
-Therefore, the confidence is analysed in order to determine the behaviour and robustness of the algorithm with respect to real concept drift in the first study.
+Therefore, the confidence is analyzed in order to determine the behavior and robustness of the algorithm with respect to real concept drift in the first study.
 In addition, it is interesting to determine the execution time in order to determine whether the concept drift affects the efficiency.

-For the second study, the quality measures shown in the results tables are the ones related to the description of the main characteristics of descriptive patterns in EPM [4], i.e. the average number of patterns (n_r) and the average number of variables (n_v) needed to measure the conciseness of the model extracted; the average WRAcc needed to compute the novelty and reliability; the average GR, Conf and FPR needed to calculate the generality.
+For the second study, the quality measures shown in the results tables are the ones related to the description of the main characteristics of descriptive patterns in EPM [4], i.e., the average number of patterns (n_r) and the average number of variables (n_v) needed to measure the conciseness of the model extracted; the average WRAcc needed to compute the novelty and reliability; the average GR, Conf, and FPR needed to estimate the reliability; and the average TPR needed to calculate the generality.
 It is important to remark that the results shown are the average of five executions using different seeds in the stream generators.

-Finally, for the scalability analysis, the results presented in Table III are related to the average execution time and memory consumption per data chunk on all the analysed data streams.
-In addition, Figure 6 presents a chart for a specific dataset in order to determine its behaviour through the execution of the method in order to determine its stability.
+Finally, for the scalability analysis, the results presented in Table III are related to the average execution time and memory consumption per data chunk on all the analyzed data streams.
+In addition, Fig. 6 presents a chart for a specific dataset in order to determine its behavior through the execution of the method in order to determine its stability.